40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH35 -- examples and explanation about alias.md

 It can expand the alias because `expand_aliases` functionality is enabled and it can found an alias named `say_dirty_word` from mapping table (it is inserted at 1th parsing phrase)

-Therefore, after 2th parsing phrase, it will be expanded into
+Therefore, the code block will be expanded into

 ```
 main(){